livioribeiro/selva/docs/extensions/overview.md

 ## Creating extensions

-An extension is a python package or module that contains a function named `selva_extension` with arguments `selva.di.Container` and `selva.configuration.Settings`.
+An extension is a python package or module that contains a function named `init_extension` with arguments `selva.di.Container` and `selva.configuration.Settings`.
 It is called during the startup phase of the application and may also be a coroutine.